Hezkore/bash-ai/README.md

 ## Usage

-Run `./bai.sh your request` and Bash AI will return a command suggestion for your request.\
+Run `./bai.sh your request here` and Bash AI will return a command suggestion for your request.\
 For example:

 ```